WindowsSystemAdmin/research/README.markdown

 **NEWS:**

-INNO will release an update on April 20th, 2022.
-Not sure if this is the SAJM release.
+INNO announced that the SAJM release date is pushed back to the beginning of May.
 Stay tuned.